pysselmedheg/micropython_libs/armv6m_asm/README.md

 `align(4)`

 Moves PC forward to nearest mod 4 address.
-The skipped bytes are filled with zerq.
+The skipped bytes are filled with zero.

 `data(size, data0, data1, ...)`